enums/Heze/README.md

 ## Need other database?

 Look at class `HezeDatabase`.
-It's a abstract interface of datbase.
+It's a abstract interface of database.
 Feel free to implement `HezeDatabaseImpl` yourself.

 You may need to process Session yourself because `HezeSessionRequestFilter` is powered by [PerfectSessionMySQL](https://github.com/PerfectlySoft/Perfect-Session-MySQL).